-Cleaning a house or doing chores is usually not top on our list of enjoyable activities.
-It's much more fun to go on a picnic, take a hike, binge-watch a favorite show,or visit friends.
-Since everything in life is a balance, it's okay to leave a few dust bunnies under the bed for a week or so, but there are some bad cleaning habits that you should break because they are actually ruining the value of your home.
-If these tasks are not done regularly, your home's value can deteriorate, and remedies and repair costs can be extreme.
+Doing chores is usually not top on our list of enjoyable activities.
+It's much more fun to go on a hike, binge-watch a favorite show, or visit friends.
+Since everything in life is a balance, it's okay to leave a few dust bunnies under the bed for a week or so, but there are some bad cleaning habits that you should break because they can do more damage to your home.

 Overlooking Small Plumbing Issues